Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 It’s possible to be an employee (and get a W-2 from your employer) and an independent contractor.
 This is common for full-time employees working on a side hustle.

-If you earn income as an employee and independent contractor, you’ll still have to file taxes like the latter – including quarterly estimated taxes (more on that in a minute!).
+If you earn income as an employee and a freelance or gig worker, you’ll still have to file taxes like the latter – including quarterly estimated taxes (more on that in a minute!).

 How do independent contractor taxes work?